Idionyx gomantakensis

-Idionyx gomantakensis, commonly known as Goan shadow dancer, is a species of dragonfly in the family Synthemistidae.
+Idionyx gomantakensis, commonly known as Goan shadow dancer, is a species of dragonfly in the family Idionychidae.
 It is known only from the Western Ghats of India.

 This species was first sighted at Collem, Goa by Parag Rangnekar and Rohan Naik during a survey of dragonflies conducted by them under the banner of the Mineral Foundation of Goa, and supported by the Department of Science and Technology.